-In addition to job duties listed above, correctional counselors plan educational and training programs for offenders, and counsel them either individually or in groups on coping skills, anger management skills, and drug or sexual abuse prevention.
+In addition to job duties listed above, correctional counselors plan educational and training programs for offenders, communicate with corrections officers, and counsel inmates either individually or in groups on coping skills, anger management skills, and drug or sexual abuse prevention.

 Correctional Counselor Education

-Most correctional counselors work as trainees for about 6 months, then obtain a permanent position.
+Most correctional counselors work as trainees for about six months, then obtain a permanent position.
 A typical agency has several levels of correctional treatment specialists, as well as supervisors.

 Licensing and Certification for Correctional Counselors

-Sources: U.S. Bureau of Labor Statistics Occupational Outlook Handbook 2018-19; Probation Officers and Correctional Treatment Specialists.
+Sources: U.S. Bureau of Labor Statistics Occupational Employment Statistics 2021; Probation Officers and Correctional Treatment Specialists.

 *The salary information listed is based on a national average, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.